madd3rz/FYP-Smart-Attendance-System/README.md

 2. ```NPM```
 3. ```MySQL```

-### Quick start
+### Quick start for UNIX env

 1. Clone the repository.
 2. Change directory to the project folder
-3. Install the dependencies with `npm install`
+3. Create database in MySQL.
+4. Update the your database name and credentials in the `.env` file.
+5. Run the application by executing ```script.sh``` (MySQL service should be up and running).
+6. Access `http://localhost` in the browser and you're ready to go!

+### Quick start for WIN env
+1. Clone the repository.
+2. Change directory to the project folder
-4. Create database in MySQL.
+3. Create database in MySQL.
-5. Update the your database name and credentials in the `.env` file.
+4. Update the your database name and credentials in the `.env` file.
-6. Run the application with `npm start` (MySQL service should be up and running).
+5. Run the application by executing ```script.bat``` (MySQL service should be up and running).
-7. Access `http://localhost:80` and you're ready to go!
+6. Access `http://localhost` in the browser and you're ready to go!

 ### Folder Structure
 ```